rayenchallouf/rayenchallouf.github.io/_posts/2025-11-11-Baby_Parameters.md

 This task is a good example of a parameter-recovery challenge for small-weight secrets in an RLWE-like setting.
 The combined use of simple polynomial arithmetic and a targeted brute-force on the sparse secret yields a fast and reliable recovery for the given parameters.

----

-*If you want, I can:*

-* attach the exact `A, t, u, v` vectors and full output of the script in the document,
-* or adapt the script to try different assumed Hamming weights (e.g., `hw = 1`..`3`) and include those runs and results.

 This is the solve.py
 ```python